inorbit-ai/edge-sdk/README.md

-InOrbit Cloud SDK
+InOrbit Edge SDK
 ---

-The InOrbit Cloud SDK allows Javascript programs to communicate with the **InOrbit platform** on behalf of robots - providing robot data and handling robot actions.
+The InOrbit Edge SDK allows Javascript programs to communicate with **InOrbit platform** on behalf of robots - providing robot data and handling robot actions.
 It's goal is to ease the integration between InOrbit and any other software that handles robot data.